MrAlias/sudo/README.md

 ### Providing custom configuration in hiera.

 The `sudo` class data can be defined in hiera.
-In order to achieve the same result as the previous example showed, a file in your hierachy should have something like this:
+In order to achieve the same result as the previous example showed, a file in your hierarchy should have something like this:

 ```yaml
 ---